NVIDIA/earth2studio/docs/userguide/features/prognostic.md

 ### Time-series Prediction

-To predict a time-series, the create generator API can be used to create an interable data source to generate time-series data as the model rolls out.
+To predict a time-series, the create generator API can be used to create an iterable data source to generate time-series data as the model rolls out.

 ```python